frontegg/frontegg-react/packages/auth/src/SSO/README.md

 ## Usage

-To use this component you only need to import is from `@frontegg/react-auth`
+To use this component you need to import it from `@frontegg/react-auth`

 ```tsx
 import { SSO } from '@frontegg/react-auth';